Ikratigupta/VaultIt/README.md

-# VaultIt
+# 🔐 VaultIt - Browser-Based Password Manager

-A lightweight, browser-based password manager built using HTML, CSS, and JavaScript.
-Features include AES encryption, password generation, strength meter, and localStorage support for secure offline password storage.
+VaultIt is a lightweight, browser-based password manager built using pure HTML, CSS, and JavaScript.
+It allows users to securely store, view, and manage their passwords offline using local storage and AES encryption via CryptoJS.

+---

+## ✨ Features

+- 🔒 AES Encryption using CryptoJS
+- 🗂️ Store passwords securely in `localStorage`
+- 🧠 Password strength meter (real-time)
+- 🔁 Strong password generator
+- 📋 One-click copy to clipboard
+- 🗑️ Delete saved credentials
+- ✅ Responsive and user-friendly interface